My Father Fought Fascists. My Brother Voted for One.

 The truth is, my older siblings grew up with different parents.
 They got the war years.
 The ration books, the scrap drives, and the mother who rented rooms to women and children whose husbands were fighting overseas.

 My middle sister was her own story.
 Seven years separated her from the sibling above and the sibling below.
-She was essentially an only child by default.
 She started her life in Brentwood, then was uprooted to the motel and apartment when everything fell apart.
 That kind of shift marks you.

 I was just a toddler when we moved down the socioeconomic ladder.
 The three youngest of us never knew life in Brentwood at all.